rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 1. The *variable type* property is the `SequenceType` associated with the declaration, if specified.

-1. The *expression* property is the expression that is used to evaluate the value of this variable.
+1. The *variable expression* property is the expression that is used to evaluate the value of this variable.
 For external variables this is only used when a value is not provided from the caller of the module.

 ##### 5.5.3 Variable Bindings